|

 “Thyle, which was distant from Orkney by a voyage of five days and nights, was fruitful and abundant in the lasting yield of its crops.”

-However, Buchanan read the passage assuming that Pomona referred to a second island and that it read: “Thule is large and Pomona is rich and fertile."
-He concluded from this that Pomona must be the main island of Orkney, and in his Rerum Scoticarum Historia, wrote:
+However, when Buchanan read the passage he assumed that "Pomona" referred to a second island and that it read: “Thule is large and Pomona is rich and fertile."

 “Orcadum maxima multis veterum Pomona vocatur,”